dustinlyons/nixos-config/README.md

 # Bootstrap New Computer
 ## Create a private secrets repository
-This configuration assumes you have a private `nix-secrets` repository that holds `age`-encrypted files.
-These secrets are later read by `agenix`.
+Create a private `nix-secrets` repository that will hold your `age`-encrypted secrets.
+These secrets are later read by `agenix` as part of the Nix build.

 ## Create keys for secret encryption
-This configuration assumes you have two [Ed25519 public and private key pairs](https://statistics.berkeley.edu/computing/ssh-keys) available on a USB drive that has been connected to the system.
+For the initial bootstrap, I connect a USB drive to the system that holds [Ed25519 public and private key pairs](https://statistics.berkeley.edu/computing/ssh-keys).
+Both are needed at install time to decrypt the configuration.
 * id_ed25519_agenix
 * id_ed25519_agenix.pub
 * id_ed25519_github